 systems, devices, and technologies.
 It encompasses electronics, power engineering, computer systems, and robotics and control systems.

 Electrical engineering is a major that focuses on the study of electricity, electronics, and electromagnetism.
 Students learn to design, analyze, and implement electrical systems, devices, and technologies.
 The curriculum covers areas such as circuit analysis, power engineering, digital systems, and control systems.
 Electrical engineering majors develop essential problem-solving and critical thinking skills through hands-on projects and real-world applications.

 What do Electrical Engineers do?

-Electrical Engineering graduates are qualified for employment in a wide variety of organizations, both public and private.
-For example, recent graduates have taken positions with: American Precision Avionics, Banner, Cybertrol, Edison-tech, Enbridge, Nilfisk, Open Systems, and Oshkosh Corp.
+Electrical Engineering graduates UMD are qualified for employment in a wide variety of organizations, both public and private.
+For example, recent graduates have taken positions with Allete, IBM, Krech and Ojard, OSI, Saginaw Industrial Services, Starkey Hearing Technologies and XCEL Energy.

 Our students have no problems in finding jobs and many secure jobs before graduation with handsome salary packages.
 UMD's most recent graduate follow-up report for electrical engineering shows a 100% placement rate for our graduates with 91% employed and 9% continuing education.
 Among the employed the salary ranges from $52,000 to $94,000 with median salary of $71,075.
 A more detailed report on recent graduates can be found here.